 |669-630 = D||629-600 = D-||599-0 = F|

 Extra point sections will routinely be included on examinations.
-Note, however, there are no other planned provisions planned for extra points.
+Note, however, there are few other planned provisions for extra points.
 Occasional extra credit opportunities may crop up during the semester in the form of campus speakers or activities.
 Students will be informed should such opportunities arise.

 Make-up times for examinations.
 Make-ups for examinations missed for due cause will be made up at the instructor's convenience, normally about 5:30 AM when there is little likely conflict with a student's other classes or extra-curricular activities.
 Students are urged NOT to miss examinations.
 It will make us both grumpy.

 assignments appear on the schedule for most class sessions.
 You should plan to